cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 ## Logging and Diagnostics

 Under normal operation `cimtool-cli.jar` is intentionally quiet.
-Only genuine warnings and errors appear on the console — schema integrity issues such as missing range types or invalid cardinality declarations.
+Only genuine warnings and errors appear on the console, schema integrity issues such as missing range types or invalid cardinality declarations.
 All log output is written to `stderr` so it does not interfere with structured `stdout` output that downstream pipeline tools may consume.

 ### Enabling Diagnostic Logging